avocado-framework/avocado/man/avocado.rst

                             specify either @loader_name or TEST_TYPE.
 By default it tries all available loaders according to priority set in settings->plugins.loaders.
-      --external-runner EXTERNAL_RUNNER
-                            Path to an specific test runner that allows the use of its own tests.
-This should be used for running tests that do not conform to Avocado's SIMPLE test interface and can not run standalone.
-Note: the use of --external-runner overwrites the --loaders to
-                            'external_runner'
-      --external-runner-chdir {runner,test}
-                            Change directory before executing tests.
-This option may be necessary because of requirements and/or limitations of the external test runner.
-If the external runner requires to be run from its own base directory, use 'runner' here.
-If the external runner runs tests based on files and requires to be run from the directory where those files are located, use 'test' here and specify the test directory with the option '--external-runner-testdir'.
-      --external-runner-testdir DIRECTORY
-                            Where test files understood by the external test runner are located in the filesystem.
-Obviously this assumes and only applies to external test runners that run tests from files

     filtering parameters:
       -t TAGS, --filter-by-tags TAGS